-In 2019, the Company took measures to ensure safety and health as follows:
+In 2020, the Company took measures to ensure safety and health as follows:

-- 1) Spraying insecticide at the office every month to prevent the build up of dirt, contagion insects. - 2) Daily Fit Daily Firm activities to promote exercising for health - 3) Vaccination against flu virus in 4 species. - 4) Training on the use of air conditioning system of the building. - 5) Training on the fire escape and evacuation drills to resue those trapped in the building basics to employees annually at GMM Grammy Place - 6) Provide training staffs and occupational safety staffs With commitment to the safety and health of employees, in 2019, the Company did not have any report on injury or illness as a result of work.
+- 1) Spraying insecticide at the office every month to prevent the build up of dirt, contagion insects. - 2) Disinfected the office building using OxivirTB to prevent the COVID-19 virus. - 3) Vaccination against flu virus in 4 species. - 4) Training on the use of air conditioning system of the building. - 5) Training on the fire escape and evacuation drills to resue those trapped in the building basics to employees annually at GMM Grammy Place - 6) Provide training staffs and occupational safety staffs

+With commitment to the safety and health of employees, in 2020, the Company did not have any report on injury or illness as a result of work.